emengjzs/dacon/README.md

 ```

-Then, we can use the data directly from the file in test.
+Then, we can use the data directly from the json file in test.
 ```java
 public class ObjectTest extends AbstractDataContextTest {
     public void testDataContextWithJSON1(@Data("app") JSONObject req) {